Vortex-Linux/ship/README.md

 You need the `kvm` kernel module for virtualization to work.
 Choose either `kvm-intel` or `kvm-amd` depending on your CPU.
-Make sure you have virtualization enabled in your BIOS!
 ```
 boot.kernelModules = [ ... "kvm-intel" ... ];
 ```